haijin-development/php-validations/README.md

 <a name="c-2-6"></a>
 ### Halting validations

-Validations may halt or not subsequent validations.
+Validations may halt or not subsequent validations on the attribute branch.

 To avoid further validations on an attribute branch call `halt()`.